pkriens/pkriens.github.io/_posts/2016-11-23-ds-and-time.md

 ---
-title: Declarative Services and Time
+title: Declarative Services and Concurrency
 layout: post
 description: Concurrency and DS work very well together but there are pitfalls.
 comments: true
 ---

+# Declarative Services and Concurrency

 I've just finished a rather extensive application note about concurrency and other time related issues for a customer.
 I've shared this application note with